ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed-20.md

 ## Sidebar Time

-I looked around the templates and discovered that Cybart had implemented a relatively unchanged version of [Wells](http://wells-demo.squarespace.com/).
+I looked around the templates and discovered that Cybart had implemented a relatively unchanged version of [Wells][squarespace 5].
 Wells is a great template for photographers or graphic designers, as it really makes content like pictures or graphics or videos the star of the web view.

 Here is the Wells demo: